googlegenomics/gcp-variant-transforms/docs/troubleshooting.md

   `--representative_header_file <file_path>`, where you provide a merged view of all headers in all files.
 You can add any missing fields to that file.
-  We are working on a tool to make this process easier and provide recommandations for missing fields.
+  We are working on a tool to make this process easier and provide recommendations for missing fields.

-* Coming soon: Run the pipeline with `--infer_undefined_headers`.
-This will do two passes on the data and will infer definition for undefined headers.
+* Run the pipeline with `--infer_headers`.
+This will do two passes on the data and will infer definition for undefined headers and mismatched headers (header field definition does not match the field value).
 You do not need to make any changes to the VCF files or provide a representative header file.
 However, running with this option adds ~30% more compute to the pipeline.

 ## Error: "BigQuery schema has no such field"